karooolis/til/reactjs/testing-react-with-jest.md

 });
 ```

-Note how we import React testing utilities here.
-They allow to simulate React components rendering on screen which you can then manipulate as you wish.
-The manipulations part is not covered in Jest's documentation and instead can be found at `react-addons-test-utils` [documentation](https://facebook.github.io/react/docs/test-utils.html).
+There is quite a bit of boilerplte going on here.
+For example note how we have to import React testing utilities.
+Or how much codes it takes to just simulate  React component on the screen.

-Once all the boilerplate code is in place i.e. all dependencies are imported, testing React components becomes fairly straightforward.
-Unfortunately, the unit tests take too slow.
+Anyhow, once all the boilerplate code is in place i.e. all dependencies are imported, testing React components becomes fairly straightforward.
+For example, to simulate a click event on the element node, all we have to do is write this `TestUtils.Simulate.click(elementNode);` and then test the expected result.

+Note that React components simulation is done by [react-addons-test-utils](https://facebook.github.io/react/docs/test-utils.html) which can be used in any testing library.
+Thus, you could perform React components testing in Mocha just as well as Jest.

+## Summary

+In summary, while I love the simplicity of Jest, the unit tests take too slow.
 Even these few simple tests would take my machine up to 10 seconds.
 The issue is thoroughly discussed [on Github](https://github.com/facebook/jest/issues/116) and at the moment it does not look like it become speedy any time soon which is a shame.

-Thus, in summary, even though I love the syntax and how easy it is to set up, I doubt Jest will be my primary choice for unit tests.
-So keep on looking!
+Thus, even though Jest looks great on paper, and it is for the most paper, I doubt Jest will be my primary choice for unit tests simply due to speed concerns.
+However, if if becomes speedier in the near future, I will definitely jump into Jest's bandwagon for sure :) But for now keep on looking!